MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-windows-defender-application-guard.md

 ## Existing installations of Application Guard

-This deprecation does not impact the existing installations of MDAG.
+This deprecation does not impact the existing installations of Microsoft Defender Application Guard (MDAG).
 Organizations can continue to use Application Guard on current versions of Windows, but we recommend that security admins evaluate their security requirements going forward.
 This feature might be removed in a future Windows release, but it will continue to be maintained for existing installations on Windows.

 ### Deprecation considerations

+Deprecation includes the following elements of Application Guard.

 - If your organization requires container-based isolation, we recommend [Windows Sandbox](/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-overview) or [Azure Virtual Directory (AVD)](/azure/virtual-desktop/terminology).